Prior to reading the standard on Chart of Accounts - Framework, it is beneficial to review the below section to gain foundational information:

 Requirements and Best Practices

-- Review all the Chart of Account - Framework instructions listed within the document and the accounting glossary to gain pertinent knowledge of accounting at IU.
+- Fiscal officers should be knowledgeable of all the Chart of Account - Framework standard listed within the document.
+In addition, fiscal officers should review the accounting Glossary to gain pertinent knowledge of accounting at IU.

-- After reviewing, if users have questions, reach out to the campus office representative listed above or the Accounting and Reporting Services Team at firstname.lastname@example.org.
+- If users have questions regarding the account structure or attributes, contact the Accounting and Reporting Services team at firstname.lastname@example.org.

-- For additional information on the structure of the Chart of Accounts, attend the KFS Training Series held by the VPCFO Training team.
-Please register for related training the training website.
+- For additional information on the structure of the chart of accounts, attend the KFS Training Series held by the Financial Training & Communications team.
+Register by visiting the training website.